 To win, Air Force must be tough, disciplined ur senior leaders are restoring readiness across the U.S. Air Force, which has been a necessary and muchwelcomed initiative.
-With resource readiness trending to the positive, what about restoring personal readiness?
-Have any of us really considered what personal attributes we will need to win any fight in any environment?
-Have you ever asked yourself if you are truly prepared to forward deploy in the lenge your will to win?
-I assert that to win, squadron leaders must forge personal readiness through attributes of harshest of conditions against a major adversary who will contest your every move and chalmental toughness, physical toughness and discipline.
+With resource readiness trending to the positive, what about restor-Commentary ing personal readiness? by Lt.
+Col. Have any of us real-Blaine Baker ly considered what personal attributes we will CONTINGENCY need to win any fight in any environment?
+Have RESPONSE SQUADRON you ever asked yourself if you are truly prepared to forward deploy in the harshest of conditions against a major adversary who will contest your every move and challenge your will to win?
+I assert that to win, squadron leaders must forge personal readiness through attributes of mental toughness, physical toughness and discipline.
 If you're thinking you won't likely forward deploy to harsh conditions or punishing environments, think again.
 Within the last 15 months.
 Airmen from my command and many others have been on the ground responding to crises in the unforgiving deserts of Iraq and Syria as well as the humid tropics of Florida and Puerto Rico, among many others.
-Commentary by Lt.
-Col.